Directors & Officers Liability

 - Defence costs, legal representation expenses and subpoena costs

 - Pre-investigation costs, derivative investigation costs, mitigation loss and overseas travelling costs

-- Tax contributions where the parent company has become insolvent and there is personal liability of an insured
+- Tax contributions where the parent company has become insolvent and there is personal liability of an insured person

 - Losses incurred for civil fines and penalties